Sydney Cricket Ground

+The Sydney Cricket Ground (SCG) is a stadium located the Sydney suburb of Moore Park.
+It is primarily used for Australian rules football and cricket as the home ground of the Sydney Swans in the Australian Football League (AFL), the Sydney Sixers in the Big Bash League (BBL) and the New South Wales cricket team in the Sheffield Shield.
+It also frequently hosts the Australian national cricket team.
+The stadium is managed by Venues NSW.

 History

 Beginning

 In 1811, the Governor of New South Wales, Lachlan Macquarie, established the second Sydney Common, about one-and-a-half miles (about 2,400m) wide and extending south from South Head Road (now Oxford St) to where Randwick Racecourse is today.
 Part sandhills, part swamp and situated on the south-eastern fringe of the city, it was used as a rubbish dump in the 1850s, and not regarded as an ideal place for sport.
 In 1851, part of the Sydney Common south of Victoria Barracks was granted to the British Army for use as a garden and cricket ground for the soldiers.
 Its first user was the 11th North Devonshire Regiment which flattened and graded the southern part of the rifle range adjacent to the Barracks.

 In the next couple of years, the teams from Victoria Barracks combined themselves into a more permanent organisation and called themselves the Garrison Club.
 The ground therefore became known as the Garrison Ground when it was first opened in February 1854.

 Up until that time Hyde Park had been the main sporting and racing ground in the colony but when it was dedicated as public gardens in 1856 city cricketers and footballers had to find somewhere else to play.

 Cricket match, England eleven v Twenty-two of New South Wales, Sydney, 1862.
 Watercolour by S. T. Gill.

 In the late 1860s another part of the Sydney Common, the area west of the Garrison Ground to the then Dowling Street, was opened for public recreation.
-It was named Moore Park after the Mayor of Sydney, Charles Moore, who planted a number of Moreton Bay Fig trees which exist to this day.
+It was named Moore Park after the Mayor of Sydney, Charles Moore, who planted a number of Moreton Bay fig trees, which exist to this day.
 As well as the location of Sydney's first zoo, Moore Park was a regular venue for games between Sydney rugby clubs Sydney University and the Wallaroos.
 Sydney at the time was a small, dense city and best navigated on foot and Moore Park was on the outskirts.
 It was not liked so much by cricketers because it was too far from the city.